-At our annual testing date, August 31, 2022, we had five reporting units with goodwill balances: two reporting units included in our NA Fenestration operating segment, two reporting units included in our EU Fenestration operating segment, and one reporting unit included in our NA Cabinet Components operating segment.
-We performed a qualitative assessment of one of the two reporting units in the NA Fenestration segment and the two reporting units in the EU Fenestration segment.
+At our annual testing date, August 31, 2023, we had six reporting units with goodwill balances: three reporting units included in our NA Fenestration operating segment, two reporting units included in our EU Fenestration operating segment, and one reporting unit included in our NA Cabinet Components operating segment.
+We performed a qualitative assessment for the three of the reporting units in the NA Fenestration segment and the two reporting units in the EU Fenestration segment.
 This review included an analysis of historical goodwill test results, operating results relative to forecast, projected results over the next five years, and other measures and concluded that there were no indicators of potential impairment associated with these reporting units.
 Therefore, no additional testing was deemed necessary for the reporting units in the NA Fenestration segment and the EU Fenestration segment that were assessed qualitatively.
-We also updated the quantitative assessments for the reportable unit in the NA Cabinet Components segment and the second reportable unit in the NA Fenestration segment.
-We determined the fair value of these reportable units exceeded the carrying value by 12.0% and 384.9%, respectively, and concluded that no impairment was necessary.
+We also updated the quantitative assessments for the reportable unit in the NA Cabinet Components segment.
+We determined the fair value of these reportable units exceeded the carrying value by 12.9% and concluded that no impairment was necessary.